-The secondary legislation specifying the details of the leniency mechanism – namely, the Regulation on Active Cooperation for Discovery of Cartels (the Regulation on Leniency) – was put into force on 15 February 2009.
+The secondary legislation specifying the details of the leniency mechanism – namely, the Regulation on Active Cooperation for Discovery of Cartels (the Regulation on Leniency) – came into force on 15 February 2009.
 Further, the Guidelines on Explanation of the Regulation on Active Cooperation for Discovery of Cartels were published in April 2013.

 With the enactment of the Regulation on Leniency, the main principles of immunity and leniency mechanisms have been set.
-According to the Regulation on Leniency, the leniency programme is only available for cartelists.
-It does not apply to other forms of antitrust infringement.
-A definition of cartel is also provided in the Regulation on Leniency for this purpose.
+According to the Regulation on Leniency, the leniency programme is only available for cartelists; it does not apply to other forms of antitrust infringement.
+A definition of cartel is provided in the Regulation on Leniency for this purpose.
 A cartelist may apply for leniency until the investigation report is officially served.
 Depending on the application order, there may be total immunity from, or reduction of, a fine.
-This immunity or reduction includes both the undertakings and its employees and managers, with the exception of the ‘rig-leader’ which can only benefit from a second degree reduction of the fine.
+This immunity or reduction includes both the undertakings and its employees and managers, with the exception of the ‘rig leader’, which can only benefit from a second degree reduction of the fine.
 The conditions for benefiting from the immunity or reduction are also stipulated in the Regulation on Leniency.
 Both the undertaking and its employees and managers can apply for leniency.

 Similar to US antitrust enforcement, the most distinctive feature of the Turkish competition law regime is that it provides for lawsuits for treble damages.
-That way, administrative enforcement is supplemented with private lawsuits.
+Thus, administrative enforcement is supplemented with private lawsuits.
 Article 57 et seq of the Competition Law entitle any person who shall be injured in their business or property by reason of anything forbidden in the antitrust laws to sue the violators for three times their damages plus litigation costs and attorney fees.
 The case must be brought before the competent general civil court.
 In practice, courts usually do not engage in an analysis as to whether there is actually a condemnable agreement or concerted practice, and wait for the board to render its opinion on the matter, therefore treating the issue as a prejudicial question.
 Since courts usually wait for the Board to render its decision, the court decision can be obtained in a shorter period in follow-on actions.

 - Tramola and İstanbullines, equivalent to 4 per cent of their annual gross income;